MetPX/sarracenia/doc/Prog.rst

 on_message is a scripting hook, exactly like on_file, that allows specific processing to be done on receipt of a message.
 A message will usually correspond to a file, but for large files, there will be one message per part.
-Checking the xxx...**FIXME** to find out which part you have.
+One can use the parent.msg.partstr to find out which part you have (See `sr_post.1 <sr_post.1.html>`_ for details on partstr encoding.
 One can use sr_subscribe and set an the on_message plugin to return 'False' to prevent downloading.

 .. note::